 Such was the success of the inaugural Irish 2000 Guineas in 1921 that it was inevitable that the equivalent race for fillies would be introduced.
 So it proved to be with the Irish 1000 Guineas following just one year later.

 The 1 mile race for three-year-old fillies has since grown to be every bit as important as the 2000 Guineas.
-Both races are now Group 1 contests and both are held at the Curragh every year exactly three weeks after the 1000 and 2000 Guineas take place at Newmarket.
+Both races are now Group 1 contests and both are held at the Curragh every year exactly three weeks after the 1000 and 2000 Guineas that take place at Newmarket.
 The usual scheduling is deliberate as the event organisers ordinarily very much want the protagonists from the Newmarket race to make the trip across the Irish Sea to compete at the Curragh.

 Given the similarities between the two races in terms of the distance and the horses competing in both you’d think it would be relatively straightforward for the best horse to win both races.
 It doesn’t quite work like that though, as the ground at the Curragh in May is often considerably softer than at Newmarket.